GrokSoft/PlexNotes/README.md

 <br/>

 ----
-Although PlexNotes is designed specifically for Plex Media Server(s) the PlexNotes project is not affiliated with Plex Inc.  All trademarks and copyrights are the property of their respective owners.
+Although PlexNotes is designed specifically for Plex Media Server(s) the PlexNotes project is not affiliated with Plex Inc. <br/>All trademarks and copyrights are the property of their respective owners.

 [plexLg]: http://groksoft.net/plex/_images/Plex-h2.png
 [plexSm]: http://groksoft.net/plex/_images/PLEX-vsmall.png